 Compliance with accounts and taxation in India is a concept that has been around since the early 90s.
-Earlier, technology was used for administration of tax by various tax departments on the backend of a business.
+Earlier, technology was used for the administration of tax by various tax departments on the backend of a business.
 Once online filing of returns was brought into the foray, there was a shift in the need and requirement of computer systems which began to be integrated with tax software to enable direct communication between tax departments and taxpayers.
+To know more about GST, read out blog thoroughly.

-Under the current tax regime, all tax based information goes in a singular direction from the taxpayer to the government or a B to G system (flow of data from the business to the government).
-Technology has enabled to reduce time and cost greatly while increasing efficiency and leaving no room for mistakes in tax compliance.
+Under the current tax regime, all tax-based information goes in a singular direction from the taxpayer to the government or a B to G system (flow of data from the business to the government).
+Technology has enabled us to reduce time and cost greatly while increasing efficiency and leaving no room for mistakes in tax compliance.

 Under the GST regime, compliance has become different – we have put together an overview of the ways technology has impacted the GST and vice versa.